emqx/emqx-docs/en_US/data-integration/data-bridge-cassa.md

    Note: If you are a beginner user, click **SQL Examples** and **Enable Test** to learn and test the SQL rule.

 4. Click the **+ Add Action** button to define an action that will be triggered by the rule.
-Select `Cassandra` from the **Type of Action** dropdown list so that EMQX will send the data processed by the rule to Cassandra.
+With this action, EMQX sends the data processed by the rule to Cassandra.

-   Keep the **Action** dropdown box with the value `Create Action`.
-Or, you also can select a Cassandra action previously created.
-In this demonstration, you create a new Sink and add it to the rule.
+5. Select `Cassandra` from the **Type of Action** dropdown list.
+Keep the **Action** dropdown with the default `Create Action` value.
+You can also select a Sink if you have created one.
+This demonstration will create a new Sink.

-5. Enter a name for the Sink.
+6. Enter a name for the Sink.
 The name should combine upper/lower case letters and numbers.

-6. Enter the connection information.
-Input `127.0.0.1:9042` for the **Servers**, `mqtt` as the **Keyspace**, and leave others as default.
+7. Select the `my_cassandra` just created from the **Connector** dropdown box.
+You can also create a new Connector by clicking the button next to the dropdown box.
+For the configuration parameters, see [Create a Connector](#create-a-connector).

-7. Configure the **CQL template** to save `topic`, `id`, `clientid`, `qos`, `palyload` and `timestamp` to Cassandra.
+8. Configure the **CQL template** to save `topic`, `id`, `clientid`, `qos`, `palyload` and `timestamp` to Cassandra.
 This template will be executed via Cassandra Query Language, and the sample code is as follows:

    ```sql
    insert into mqtt_msg(msgid, topic, qos, payload, arrived) values (${id}, ${topic}, ${qos}, ${payload}, ${timestamp})
    ```

-8. Advanced settings (optional):  Choose whether to use **sync** or **async** query mode as needed.
+9. Advanced settings (optional):  Choose whether to use **sync** or **async** query mode as needed.
 For details, see [Data Integration](./data-bridges.md).

-9. Click the **Add** button to complete the Sink configuration.
+10. Click the **Add** button to complete the Sink configuration.
 Back on the **Create Rule** page, you will see the new Sink appear under the **Action Outputs** tab.

-10. On the **Create Rule** page, verify the configured information and click the **Create** button to generate the rule.
+11. On the **Create Rule** page, verify the configured information and click the **Create** button to generate the rule.
 The rule you created is shown in the rule list and the **status** should be connected.

 Now you have successfully created the rule and you can see the new rule appear on the **Rule** page.
 Click the **Actions(Sink)** tab, you see the new Cassandra Sink.